tjthejuggler/voiceBalls/README.md

 *   **Offline Voice Control:** Uses Picovoice (Porcupine for wake word, Cheetah for speech-to-text) for a completely offline voice experience.
 *   **Background Service:** The voice recognition runs as a foreground service, allowing the app to listen for commands even when it's not in the foreground.
+*   **Persistent Ball Storage:** Balls and their configurations (including IP addresses) are now saved between app runs.
+*   **IP Address Management:** Edit individual ball IP addresses through the UI with persistent storage.
 *   **Dynamic Ball Discovery:** Scans the local network to discover compatible juggling balls.
-*   **Custom Voice Commands:** (Functionality to add/edit commands is not yet implemented in the UI) The app supports custom phrases to trigger specific color changes.
+*   **Custom Voice Commands:** Add, edit, and delete custom voice commands through the UI.
 *   **Manual Control:** The UI allows users to manually test ball colors and see their connection status.

 ## Getting Started